U. L. Washington

 U. L. Washington (October 27, 1953 – March 3, 2024) was an American professional baseball player and coach.
 He played in Major League Baseball (MLB) from 1977 to 1987 for the Kansas City Royals, Montreal Expos, and Pittsburgh Pirates.
-Washington played mostly as a shortstop during his career, and was well known for having a toothpick in the corner of his mouth while on the field and at the plate.
+Washington played mostly as a shortstop during his career and was well known for having a toothpick in the corner of his mouth while on the field and at the plate.

 Early life

-Washington was born in Stringtown, Oklahoma, as one of 11 children born to Ora Lee and George Washington Jr. The U and L are Washington's legal given name and were not initials of other names.
+Washington was born in Stringtown, Oklahoma, one of 11 children born to Ora Lee and George Washington Jr. The U and L are Washington's legal given name and were not initials of other names.

 Washington attended Stringtown High School, graduating in 1971.
-He attended the nearby Murray State College and played college baseball for the Murray State Aggies for one year.
+He attended nearby Murray State College and played college baseball for the Aggies for one season.

 Playing career

 Kansas City Royals

-After one year at Murray State, Washington was admitted into the Kansas City Royals Baseball Academy after his older brother, James, convinced Lou Gorman, the Royals' general manager, to give U. L. a tryout.
-Washington is one of only three MLB players, along with Ron Washington (no relation) and Frank White, to have been products of the Royals Academy.
+After one year at Murray State, Washington joined the Kansas City Royals Baseball Academy after his older brother, James, convinced Royals general manager Lou Gorman to give him a tryout.
+Washington is one of only three MLB players, along with Ron Washington (no relation) and Frank White who are products of the Royals Academy.

 Washington played for the Royals from 1977 through 1984.
 His best offensive season was 1982, when he batted .286 with 10 home runs and 60 RBIs – all career highs.
 Washington was on first base and scored on George Brett's "pine tar" home run in 1983.
-In his eight seasons with the Royals, Washington hit .254 with 26 home runs and 228 RBIs.
-He was in four postseason series with the Royals — the 1980 ALCS, 1980 World Series, 1981 ALDS, and 1984 ALCS — batting 12-for-43 (.279) overall.
+In eight seasons with the Royals, Washington hit .254 with 26 home runs and 228 RBIs.
+He was in four postseason series with the Royals — the 1980 American League Championship Series (ALCS) and World Series, 1981 American League Division Series, and 1984 ALCS — batting 12-for-43 (.279) in the playoffs.

 Montreal Expos

 In January 1985, the Royals traded Washington to the Montreal Expos for Mike Kinnunen and minor leaguer Ken Baker.
-He played in 68 games for the Expos as a utility infielder, batting .249 with one home run and 17 RBIs.
+Washington played in 68 games for the Expos as a utility infielder, batting .249 with one home run and 17 RBIs.
 In November 1985, he became a free agent.